janboone/surfresearchcloud/README.md

 To do so, start by creating extra storage in SURF Research Cloud by following the [instructions](https://servicedesk.surf.nl/wiki/spaces/WIKI/pages/19825226/External+storage+volumes) on the SURF Research Cloud Wiki.
 Make sure to give it a clear and recognizable name, such as _storage\_home_.
 We'll be using this name in the rest of the instructions.

 ## Technical support
 The steps below can, if not properly executed, lead to an unreachable workspace on SRC.
-If you do not feel comfortable performing these steps yourself, please reach out to Digital Research Support at Tilburg University (digitalresearchsupport@tilburguniversity.edu and one of our engineers can walk you through the process).
+If you are a researcher at Tilburg University and you do not feel comfortable performing these steps yourself, please reach out to Digital Research Support at Tilburg University (digitalresearchsupport@tilburguniversity.edu and one of our engineers can walk you through the process).

 ### Pre-flight checks
 After the new storage is available and connected to your workspace, go through the following steps to move the homedirectories to this new storage: